The Provoked Wife: Analysis

 Writer and Professor of English Frank McCormick raises doubt on the often-repeated claim that Vanbrugh wrote part of his comedy The Provoked Wife in the Bastille being based on allusions in a couple of much later memoirs.
 It is different in tone from his first play, the largely farcical 1696 comedy The Relapse, and adapted to the greater acting skills of the new company of actors chosen for its premiere, who walked out not long before in a dispute with management.

-The actors' cooperative boasted the established star performers of the age, and Vanbrugh tailored The Provoked Wife to their specialties.
-While The Relapse had been robustly phrased to be suitable for amateurs and minor acting talents, he could count on versatile professionals like Thomas Betterton, Elizabeth Barry, and the rising young star Anne Bracegirdle to do justice to characters of depth and nuance.
+The actors' co-operative boasted the established star performers of the age, and Vanbrugh tailored The Provoked Wife to their specialities.
+While The Relapse had been robustly phrased to be suitable for amateurs and minor acting talents, he could count on versatile professionals like Thomas Betterton, Elizabeth Barry and the rising young star Anne Bracegirdle to do justice to characters of depth and nuance.

 David Garrick in The Provoked Wife by Johann Zoffany, 1765.
 The role of Sir John Brute in The Provoked Wife became one of David Garrick's most famous roles.

-The Provoked Wife is a comedy, but Elizabeth Barry who played the abused wife was especially famous as a tragic actress, and for her power of "moving the passions", i.e., moving an audience to pity and tears.
+The Provoked Wife is a comedy, but Elizabeth Barry, who played the abused wife, was especially famous as a tragic actress, and for her power of "moving the passions", i.e., moving an audience to pity and tears.
 Barry and the younger Bracegirdle had often worked together as a tragicomic heroine pair to bring audiences the typically tragicomic rollercoaster experience of Restoration plays.
 Vanbrugh takes advantage of this schema and these actresses to deepen audience sympathy for the unhappily married Lady Brute, even as she fires off her witty ripostes.
 In the intimate conversational dialogue between Lady Brute and her niece Belinda (Bracegirdle), and especially in the star part of Sir John Brute the brutish husband (Betterton), which was hailed as one of the peaks of Thomas Betterton's remarkable career, The Provoked Wife is something as unusual as a Restoration problem play.